Görlitz: Interbellum and World War II

-German Democratic Republic and Reunited Germany
+German Democratic Republic and reunited Germany

-When the East German states were dissolved in 1952, Görlitz became part of the Dresden District, but the states were restored upon German reunification in 1990.
-In 1972, the East German-Polish border was opened for visa-free travel, resulting in intense movement between Görlitz and Zgorzelec, which lasted until 1980, when East Germany unilaterally closed the border due to anti-communist protests and the emergence of the Solidarity movement in Poland.
-On 27 June 1994, the town became the seat of the Roman Catholic Diocese of Görlitz, but it remains a Lutheran Protestant stronghold.
+When the East German states were dissolved in 1952 Görlitz became part of the Dresden District, but the states were restored on German reunification in 1990.
+In 1972 the East German-Polish border was opened for visa-free travel, resulting in intense movement between Görlitz and Zgorzelec, which lasted until 1980, when East Germany unilaterally closed the border because of anti-communist protests and the emergence of the Solidarity movement in Poland.
+On 27 June 1994 the town became the seat of the Roman Catholic Diocese of Görlitz, but it remains a Lutheran Protestant stronghold.
 In 2002 Lake Berzdorf, occupying a former open-cast lignite mine south of Görlitz, began to be filled.

 The Altstadtbrücke (literally old town bridge) between Görlitz and sister city Zgorzelec was rebuilt between 2003 and 2004.
 It was officially opened on 20 October 2004.
 As soon as Poland signed the Schengen Agreement (20 December 2007), movement between the two banks of the river again became unrestricted, since border controls were eliminated.
-Indeed, users of the new pedestrian bridge are not told by any signs that they are leaving one country and entering another.
+Indeed, users of the new pedestrian bridge are not informed by any signs that they are leaving one country and entering another.
+Today Görlitz and Zgorzelec are well connected.
+A bus line connects the German and Polish parts of the town and there is a common urban management, with annual joint sessions of both town councils.

-Since reunification, and as of 2013, over 700 buildings have been renovated.
+Since reunification and as of 2013, more than 700 buildings in Görlitz have been renovated.
 It is a popular place for retirement among the elderly of Germany, being quiet and relatively affordable by German standards.
-Its tourist potential is rapidly expanding, being very much an eastern counterpart to towns such as Heidelberg.
-In the case of Görlitz, much of the funding for the renovations of the town's buildings have come from an anonymous donor, who, from 1995 onward, has sent an annual donation of over €500,000, totalling over €10,000,000.
+Its tourist potential is rapidly expanding since it is very much an eastern counterpart to towns such as Heidelberg.
+In the case of Görlitz much of the funding for the renovations of the town's buildings has come from an anonymous donor, who, since 1995, has sent an annual donation of more than €500,000, totalling more than €10,000,000.

 In 2021, the surviving old synagogue was reopened.

 Arts and culture

-Today Görlitz and Zgorzelec, two towns on opposite banks of the narrow river, get along well.
-Two bridges have been rebuilt, a bus line connects the German and Polish parts of the town, and there is a common urban management, with annual joint sessions of both town councils.

-The town has a rich architectural heritage (Gothic, Renaissance, Baroque, Neoclassical, Art Nouveau).
-One example of this rich architectural heritage is the Schönhof, which is one of the oldest civic Renaissance buildings in Germany.
-Another medieval heritage is a model of the Holy Sepulchre (de) whose construction began in 1465 under Bürgermeister Georg Emmerich.
+Görlitz has a rich architectural heritage (Gothic, Renaissance, Baroque, Neoclassical and Art Nouveau).
+One example of this heritage is the Schönhof, one of the oldest civic Renaissance buildings in Germany.
+Another medieval heritage is a model of the Holy Sepulchre (de) the construction of which began in 1465 under Bürgermeister Georg Emmerich.

-In 2006 the twin city Görlitz/Zgorzelec applied to be the European City of Culture 2010.
-It was hoped that the concept of Polish-German cooperation would be sufficient to convince the jury, but Essen won.
-Görlitz was placed second.
-As a result of the campaign Görlitz was renamed City of Culture in order to further German-Polish relations and to attract tourists from all over the world.
+In 2006, the twin cities of Görlitz and Zgorzelec applied to be the European City of Culture for 2010.
+It was hoped that the concept of Polish-German cooperation would be sufficient to convince the jury, but Essen won and Görlitz was placed second.
+As a result of the campaign Görlitz was renamed the City of Culture in order to further German-Polish relations and to attract tourists from all over the world.